skytreader/schemanator/readme.markdown

 ## Flags

 `-i --ignore-inconsistent` Allows fields to have inconsistent typing and be tagged as `any`.
-Without this flag, schememanator will throw and exception and quit for inconsistent data sets.
+Without this flag, schemanator will throw and exception and quit for inconsistent data sets.

 `-q --quoted-strings` Every field in quotes (double or single) will be treated as strings.
-Otherwise, schememanator will attempt to predict the type of data between the quotes.
+Otherwise, schemanator will attempt to predict the type of data between the quotes.

 `-e --enumerate-union` For fields that can take on multiple types, enumerate the